Maaaartin/adb-ts/README_V2.md

 -   **srcPath: string**: path to file on the device to be read
 -   **destPath: boolean**: path to desired output file on the host

-Wraps `pull()` method, reads the content of file on the device to a file on the machine.
+Wraps `pull()` method, reads the content of file on the device and write it to a file on the machine.

 -   Returns: `Promise<void>`